READ ME: Info for new students - Campus Genk

 During the lesson-free weeks and exam periods, the school is accessible between 8:00 AM and 6:00 PM.

-The building is closed during the collective leave of campus C-Mine (from 10 to 30 July and on the collective days of leave stated on the academic calendar).
+The building is closed during the collective leave of campus C-Mine (stated on the academic calendar).

 ATTENTION: these are the normal opening hours.
 If there are any changes due to COVID 19 or for other reasons, they will be communicated via TOLEDO.